 As a landlord you’re likely to have two major priorities – protecting your income and safeguarding your property.
-A difficult tenant can cause untold stress, which is why we offer support at every stage of the landlord and tenant relationship – from drafting tenancy agreements and advising on rent arrears, through to evicting a tenant.
+A difficult tenant can cause untold stress – we offer support at every stage of the landlord and tenant relationship.
+From drafting tenancy agreements and advising on rent arrears, through to evicting a tenant, our solicitors can help.

 At Barcan+Kirby we have a dedicated team of specialists who advise landlords and letting agents in all areas of property law, including dealing with tenancy disputes.
 With many years of experience, we can help make dealing with your tenants much simpler and less stressful, saving you time and money.

 We can advise you on your options for seeking possession of your property.
 Including dealing with a tenant in rent arrears, obtaining possession orders and recovering rent which is owed to you.
 We also deal with disputes concerning lodger agreements and can even help you if there isn’t a written tenancy agreement in place.

 If you use a letting agent to manage your property, we’re happy to deal with them directly with your authority.

 Regardless of how many properties you own, you’re likely to need legal advice from a specialist landlord solicitor at some point.
 Speaking to us early can help avoid unnecessary costs and delays.
 We can quickly take control if the situation becomes complex.